DiegoHilderink/navbarPlugin/README.md

 ### en/EN

-##### This API has been written in order to simply the use of this plugin in you own proyect.
+##### This API has been written in order to simplify the use of this plugin in you own project.
 It's written in JQuery.

 ###### **WARNING**

 <p>
    Any change that you make in the original code, it'll will be your responsability.
-The errors has alredy been implemented, so you can code without any careless.
+The errors have already been implemented, so you can code without any careless.

    Before anything, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
-Also the code allows you to use other funcionalities like adding or deleting any specific elements in the html document.
+The code also allows you to use other funcionalities like adding or deleting any specific elements in the html document.
 </p>

 #### **Starting:**

-The callable it's made by the specific line code:
+The callable is made by the specific line code:

     $('body').neptune.('method', 'father', conf);
 * ###### 'method': Method that you want to use.